0nix/ggj21/twine/transitions.md

 [[Jezebel beckons king David towards her, her gaze suspending the godly man's judgement enough to damn him for an eternity and a day.
 He is not innocent, and he's not entirely guilty.
 But the justice we seek does not deal in half measures.]]

 You turn around and your eye scans the places that you immediately identified as being odd, misshapen, out of place: That crooked light switch panel overlooking the living room, those odd globs of paint on the ceiling, telling of a brush stroke that went against the grain, the gap in the pattern of the wall scroll that adorned your kitchen.
-There were too many.
+And that mask.
+That blasted mask.
+Even through its velour pouch by the dumbwaiter you can still feel it looking at you.

-Too many to count.
+There's too many to count.

-But they're looking at you, watching, with their beady little eyes up on the wall.
+And they're all watching, with their beady little eyes.
 You stare back at them, as many as you can.
 Making sure that they know you are aware of them.
 These pinpricks voids mounted to wood and plaster were the real bread and butter of the sword and shield of the state.
 You'd be easily thrown to a cell and left to rot for half a century if you spoke out of turn.
 But them?
 These eyes?
 They are trusted beyond reproach and question.
 The Frenchman that invented the camera was a hero in your eyes.
 Your heart sings his praises while at the same time reviles his mother, that creature that damned the world with her terrible spawn: The Frenchman's sons and daughters were stalwart allies and merciless witnesses.
 Nothing you'd ever do would be a secret, and nothing they, all of them, would ever be a secret either.

 Closing your eyes is the only escape, a five-hour sanctuary.
 But you were sure they'd eventually find a way to put a mole in your eyelids and maybe one day get in your mind's eye.
 The scientists that spend their waking hours coming up with smaller and more impractical cameras are capable of almost anything.
 At least someone has to be trying that.
 Perhaps one day they'd get you to photograph your life on your own volition.